UB Mingoes men's soccer

 The UB Mingoes men's soccer programme represents the University of the Bahamas in all soccer competitions.
 The program won the 2017–18 BFA Senior League.
 The team is based in Nassau, Bahamas.

 History

 The UB Mingoes men's soccer program began as the College of the Bahamas Caribs, before being rebranded in 2017.

 Colors and badge

-On February 28, 2017 the Government of the Bahamas announced the Mingoes as the university's name and revealed the mascot.
-The main colours and blue, black, and white.
+On February 28, 2017, the Government of the Bahamas announced the Mingoes as the university's name and revealed the mascot.
+The main colours are blue, black, and white.

 Stadium

 The program plays on the soccer fields adjacent to Thomas Robinson Stadium.